ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/14-install-mage/image-6.png" alt="linearly separable data">

 With this, we're basically allowing ingress traffic through port `6789`, which is where Mage is located.
-Then, go back to your VM, copy your external IP address and type it followed by `:6789`.
+Now, go back to your VM, copy your external IP address and type it followed by `:6789`.
 This is what it looks like in my case:

 ```bash
 34.65.113.154:6789
 ```

-Now, you should be able to access Mage via the external IP address:
+Now, if you type this address in your browser you should be able to access Mage via the external IP address:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/14-install-mage/image-7.png" alt="linearly separable data">